-- protecting the highly valued heritage and character of the area as one of Brisbane’s first suburbs.
+- protecting the highly valued heritage and character of the area and adding a further 27 sites to Council's heritage register.

 Neighbourhood plan steps

 Initial community consultation was undertaken in late 2014 with the release of the draft Spring Hill Renewal Strategy.
-During this period 82 submissions were received and 32 people completed the online survey.
-Council has reviewed the submissions received and used this feedback to inform the development of the draft Spring Hill Neighbourhood Plan.
+During this period 82 submissions were received and 37 people completed the online survey.
+Council reviewed the submissions and used this feedback to inform the development of the draft Spring Hill Neighbourhood Plan.

 The draft Spring Hill Neighbourhood Plan was open for formal community feedback from 9 May to 17 June 2016, during this period 73 submissions were received.
-Council reviewed all submissions received and has proposed changes to the draft neighbourhood plan in response to community concerns about protecting local character and residential amenity.
+Council reviewed all submissions and made changes to the draft neighbourhood plan in response to community concerns about protecting local character and residential amenity.
 Council then provided the revised draft neighbourhood plan to the Queensland Government for review.